Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Shawanese, Pennsylvania, nestled in the 18654 postal code, the McAllister family dispute took center stage in the autumn of 1892.
 What began as a simple disagreement over the family farm soon escalated into a bitter conflict that only arbitration could resolve.

 John McAllister, the eldest son, had been managing the 150-acre farm since their father, Angus McAllister, passed away in 1888.
-According to their late father's will, the farm was to be split equally among John and his two younger siblings, Mary and Samuel.
-But John had poured sweat and money into the land for four years and argued that he deserved compensation for his labor and investments.
+According to their late father's will, the farm was to be split equally among John and his two younger siblings, Mary and Samuel. the claimant had poured sweat and money into the land for four years and argued that he deserved compensation for his labor and investments.

 Mary and Samuel, however, insisted they were entitled to a full one-third share each of the property's market value, which John estimated at $4,500.
 Mary, who lived out of state, had contributed little materially but demanded her rightful inheritance.
 Samuel, who was frequently absent due to work in Pittsburgh, sided with Mary.